 High permeability streaks

 Dissolution frequently affects carbonate formations, either through weathering and formation deterioration when the formation is exposed to the elements or through water circulation at depth.
-Either way, very large volumes can be found in the form of substantial, connected voids that later fill with loose rock or gravel, and very high permeability.
+Either way, very large volumes can be found in the form of substantial, connected voids that later fill with loose rock or gravel, leading to very high permeabilities.